astro-reactive/astro-reactive/.github/pull_request_template.md

 -->

 Tasks:
-- [ ] I have ran the tests to make sure nothing is broken
+- [ ] I have ran the tests to make sure nothing is broken (see CONTRIBUTING.md)
 - [ ] I have mentioned the issue this PR is addressing